International Agriculture

 An international agriculture minor is the perfect complement to any major and the skills you learn are beneficial for many career paths.
 As our world becomes more connected, it’s increasingly important for agriculture professionals to understand how the industry works both in the U.S. and abroad.
 So whether you choose to go into farm management, international trade or agricultural finance, a global education can only benefit your future.

-Check out some of the jobs and careers our alumni pursue:
+Check out some of the jobs and careers our agriculture alumni have:

 • Farm or ranch manager